BestReviews is reader-supported and may earn an affiliate commission. Details

 The bezels on its display are surprisingly wide.

 Chromebooks are designed for people who do most of their computing work online.
-To make things even more convenient, Google handles the care-and-feeding tasks like security updates so users never have to bother with them.
+To make things even more convenient, Google handles care-and-feeding tasks like security updates so users never have to bother with them.

 Most Chromebooks are budget models — modest laptops that only cost a few hundred dollars.
 However, there are plenty of premium Chromebooks that are built to compete with high-end traditional laptops as well.
 Mid-level Chromebooks are the most popular consumer choice because they are affordable without feeling underpowered.